King Club

-The King Club is a live music club in Madison, Wisconsin famous for showcasing some of the world's most famous rhythm and blues acts.
-It is one block from the State Capitol at 114 King Street.
+The King Club was a live music club in Madison, Wisconsin famous for showcasing some of the world's most famous rhythm and blues acts.
+It was one block from the Wisconsin State Capitol, at 114 King Street.

+The club opened in 2000, replacing the hip hop club, Mass Appeal.

 The King Club featured James Brown's former drummer Clyde Stubblefield every Monday with his Madison R&B band.

-The King Club closed permanently January 21, 2008.